raphaelkoszalka/forecaster-client/README.md

 I have chosen to develop the application  front-end using Angular 8 Framework.
 It works as a Single Page Application.

-Due to the little time frame (basically one weekend), there were a few things that I would like to have written in a different manner, using resolvers instead of *ngIf at some parts of the code.

-It's just 'xiitism', but that's ok, the application allows you to connect with OpenWeatherMap API and also Google Maps API to show you a home page with your location weather (if you allow your browser geolocation).

-For example, if your IP Address is from Blummenau it will show you  the city weather for the day and the next four days (totalizing five).

 You can also add new cities, if existing on OpenWeatherMap API, to the application and then select those cities to see their forecast for the next five days.

-I know that the user experience is not so good, but I have tried to do my best, considering that my knowledge is more in a coding way.
+I know that the user experience is not that good, but I have tried to do my best, considering that my knowledge is more in a coding way.
+For example I should use Material Snackbars instead of simple alerts.

 ## How to run